-Remuneration for employees was lower in the current year relative to the prior year.
-Employee remuneration directly related to mineral exploration projects was allocated to those specific projects rather than to operations, in which the Company had active exploration programs for its New Polaris project in the current period in terms of assessing the Albion process, arranging concentrates from prior drill core samples and initiating environmental baseline data collection for environmental permitting, and such expenses were also allocated to property investigation and project generation efforts as warranted.
+Remuneration for employees was nominally lower in the current year relative to the prior year.
+Employee remuneration directly related to mineral exploration projects was allocated to those specific projects rather than to operations, in which the Company was active in advancing the El Compas project resulting in a NI 43-101 technical report which provided resource estimates along with a preliminary economic assessment, in seeking financing to develop the mine and to refurbish the mill/plant, due diligence by Endeavour pursuant to the Sale Transaction, project generative activities including the FG Gold project, and the IP survey for the Windfall Hills project.
+Also a senior officer's remuneration was increased in the fourth quarter of 2015 which continued into 2016.
+In the fourth quarter of 2015, the Company accrued a severance settlement with a former senior officer and a bonus payable to another senior officer, both of which were paid in 2016.
+In June 2016, bonuses were awarded to two senior officers for performance.
+In the first half of fiscal 2015, the Company had active exploration programs for its New Polaris project in terms of assessing the Albion process, arranging concentrates from prior drill core samples and initiating environmental baseline data collection for environmental permitting, and such expenses were also allocated to property investigation and project generation efforts as warranted.
 In the latter half of 2015, the Company focused on its due diligence on the El Compas project including its mineral resource estimate and economic assessment.
-In the fourth quarter of 2015, the Company accrued a severance settlement with a former senior officer and a bonus payable to another senior officer.
-In the first quarter of 2014, severance settlements for two senior officers contributed to higher employee remuneration along with no active exploration programs to the Company's projects at that time.